First — A Patch Puppy Note:

 Another reason to spay or neuter your dog is to reduce their desire to wander off looking for a mate.

-Neutering your male dog will reduce the odds of his chasing the scent of that female down the street, too.
+Neutering your male dog will reduce the odds of his chasing the scent of that female down the street, too, and possibly getting injured or hit by a car due to their complete focus on finding that female!

 Spayed and neutered dogs also enjoy some emotional benefits.

-These dogs are calmer than dogs who haven’t been neutered.
+These dogs are calmer than dogs who haven’t been spayed or neutered.
 They’ll be far less aggressive since there is no competition for partners.
 Plus – your male dog will stop trying to mark your house and yard as his own!
+(They can still mark territory but it won’t be happening every single time and especially they won’t be doing it inside your home!)

-And your dog may be more affectionate, too.
+And your dog may even be more affectionate, too.

 In my research, I wasn’t able to find many cons that were backed up by science, but I did find a few.